-Developed by Janssen Pharmaceuticals, a division of New Jersey-based Johnson & Johnson (J&J), this COVID-19 vaccine was authorized for emergency use by the U.S. Food and Drug Administration (FDA) on February 27, 2021.
+Developed by Janssen Pharmaceuticals, a division of New Jersey-based Johnson & Johnson (J&J), this single-dose COVID-19 vaccine was granted Emergency Use Authorization (EUA) y the U.S. Food and Drug Administration (FDA) on February 27, 2021.

-Important Information about the Johnson & Johnson (Janssen) Vaccine
+Important Information about the Johnson & Johnson Vaccine

 - Number of doses required: 1 dose

 - Time to reach full protection: 14 days after vaccination